DeliveryAssured/Selenium.SelfHealing/README.md

 ---

-Selenium.WebDriver.SelfHealing is an addon to Selenium.WebDriver framework for Web Testing and Automation.
+Selenium.WebDriver.SelfHealing is an addon to Selenium.WebDriver platform for Web Testing and Automation.
 Selenium.WebDriver.SelfHealing is built to enable cross-browser web automation that is ever-green, capable, reliable and suitable for the modern dynamic web.

-Bring resilience to your Selenium scripts through it's ability to fix broken selectors on the fly.
+Bring resilience to your Selenium scripts through it's ability to self-heal broken selectors on the fly.

 ## Installation